 Romans's 12:2 tells us:

 "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is--his good, pleasing and perfect will."

 Good news!
 God's Word tells us we can change.
-The key to listing change is to change your thoughts.
+The key to lasting change is to change your thoughts.
 Thankfully our conscious minds have the ability to make choices.

 2 Corinthians 10:5 tells us: